 Single walled carbon nanotubes (SWCNTs) are unique materials with many outstanding features.
 In this simple and easy-to-understand guide, we will discuss their structure, how to spread them evenly, and their special features, such as mechanical, electrical, optical, and thermal properties.

 SWCNTs have chemically derived from graphene, an allotrope of carbon.
 It is a one-dimensional material due to its high aspect ratio.
 The SWCNT is a one atom thick sheet of graphene that looks like a tube.
-There are various methods to produce the Single walled carbon nanotubes; however, the Catalytic chemical vapor deposition (CCVD) method is one of the popular techniques.
+There are various methods to produce; however, the Catalytic chemical vapor deposition (CCVD) method is one of the popular techniques.
 We use the same to produce this product.
 It is one of the popular types of nanotubes, and it possesses a 0 to 2 eV band gap.

-We offer single-walled carbon nanotubes in powder as well as in dispersion form.
-Since we are the product manufacturers and sellers, we also customize the product according to the client's requirements if the order is in bulk.
+We offer single-walled carbon nanotubes in powder as well as in dispersion form packed in PET bottle.
+Since we are the product manufacturer and seller, we also customize the product according to the client's requirements if the order is in bulk.
 The functionalized groups of the single walled carbon nanotubes are also available on demand.
 If the researcher wishes to disperse the product in aqueous solvents, it must opt for the functionalized groups.

 Applications of Single Walled Carbon Nanotubes

 - Additive Agents – The combination of single-walled carbon nanotubes with non-conducting agents such as polymers, plastics, nylon, ceramics, etc., creates materials that act as semiconductors or exhibits exceptional strength depending on the type of material.
 Moreover, it improves the stability, thermal resistivity, electrical conductivity, heat conductivity of the material.